DsilvaFrank/openshift-june-2026/Day1/README.md

-ubuntu1-jegan - is the hostname of the container ubuntu:latest - is the docker image name from your local docker registry /bin/bash - is the terminal that will be started inside the container
+ubuntu1-jegan - is the hostname of the container ubuntu:latest - is the docker image name from your local docker registry /bin/bash - is the terminal that will be started inside the container when you exit from a container that is interactively created, it end up stopping the container
 </pre>